Skip to main content

 Recreational digging — for fun!

-Provide your dog with an acceptable digging area to allow him to engage in this normal behavior in a positive way.
+Provide your dog with an acceptable digging area to allow it to engage in this normal behavior in a positive way.
 Use soft, loosely packed dirt and bury things that a dog may like to dig up.